code-shmode/code-shmode-javascript/react/next/intro.md

 };
 ```

 We want `children` to be a `node`, not another type like string or number.
-The list of prop types can be found [here](https://reactjs.org/docs/typechecking-with-proptypes.html).
+The list of prop types can be found in the <a href="https://reactjs.org/docs/typechecking-with-proptypes.html" target="_blank">official docs</a>.

 Full code for `Layout.js`: